Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 The Universal Ayurvedic Meal: Kitchari

-If there is one dish that Ayurveda considers universally healing, it is Kitchari — a one-pot meal of rice and mung dal.
-Tridoshic (balanced for all constitutions), easily digestible, and deeply nourishing, Kitchari is used during cleansing, recovery, and as a daily staple.
+If there's one dish Ayurveda considers universally nourishing, it's Kitchari.
+A one-pot meal of rice and mung dal.
+Tridoshic (works for all constitutions), easy to digest, deeply nourishing.
+Kitchari is used during cleansing, during recovery, and as a daily staple.

-The quintessential Ayurvedic meal — nourishing, cleansing, and suitable for all dosha types.
-Adjust spices for your constitution.
+The quintessential Ayurvedic meal.
+Nourishing, cleansing, works for all dosha types.
+Adjust spices for your body type.

 Ingredients